Giga-Green Giga-Green

 System Scope

-Alright, now you’ve got a detailed listed of the individual systems in your environment.
-How do you know what applies to CMMC level one or CMMC level two?
+Alright, now you’ve got a detailed list of the individual systems in your environment.
+How do you know what applies to CMMC Level 1 or CMMC Level 2?

 This is where we consult the more recent CMMC Scoping Guides from the DoD:

-For our purposes, we will be reviewing the CMMC level 2 scoping guide but knowing where FCI exists in that environment is key.
-For example, you may find that you to certify a separate environment for FCI that isn’t included within the CUI boundaries.
-This would require a second certification of those assets as a CMMC level one resource.
+For our purposes, we will be reviewing the CMMC Level 2 scoping guide — but knowing where FCI exists in that environment is key.
+For example, you may find that you need to certify a separate environment for FCI that isn’t included within the CUI boundaries.
+This would require a second certification of those assets as a CMMC Level 1 resource.

 • Process — CUI can be used by an asset (e.g., accessed, entered, edited, generated, manipulated, or printed).